Whoso keepeth his mouth and his tongue keepeth his soul from troubles.

 You can get into trouble talking negatively about others.
 Men will know you are wicked, and you will create enmity and strife.
 Though easy to commit, the blessed God hates backbiting, slander, talebearing, and whispering.
 They are much like murder, in that they destroy another’s reputation (Pr 10:18; 11:13; 16:28; 18:8; 20:19; 25:23; 26:20-22).

 You can get into trouble by vows to God.
-In the difficulties of a painful situation, it is easy to promise things to God to move Him to deliver you.
+In the difficulties of a painful situation, it is easy to promise things to God to persuade Him to deliver you.
 But the Lord warns against such oaths (Eccl 5:1-3).
 It is better not to vow at all, than to vow and not pay (Eccl 5:4-7).

 You can get into trouble by name calling.
 Jesus Christ taught that name calling without a holy cause was a violation of the sixth commandment, the law against murder (Matt 5:21-22).
 Railing and reviling, which are name calling and abusive language, are condemned by Scripture (Ex 22:28; I Cor 5:11; 6:10; I Pet 3:9).
 A child that cursed his parents died under Moses’ law (Pr 20:20; Ex 21:17; Lev 20:9; Deut 27:16).
 Take that Hollywood!